Effect-TS and Functional Abstractions in TypeScript

 );

-So, 'use' and 'do' perfectly capture the two fundamental operations in any workflow:
+These two concepts - 'use' and 'do' - capture the fundamental operations in every business workflow:

 - Transform data (use)